Blockchain in Public Sector: Good or Bad Idea?

-What is blockchain?
+What is Blockchain?

 A blockchain is a way of securely keeping track - in chronological order - of all the transactions happening on a decentralised network.

-Yes, blockchain is one type of distributed ledger where the transactions are grouped into blocks (because this is faster and more efficient) and those blocks are then linked together in a chronological chain so you can’t go back in time and change the audit trail of what has happened.
+Yes, blockchain is one type of distributed ledger technology (DLT) where the transactions are grouped into blocks (because this is faster and more efficient) and those blocks are then linked together in a chronological chain so you can’t go back in time and change the audit trail of what has happened.

 The real innovation of blockchain technology is that it is more than just a database.
-Using smart contracts, blockchains can also set rules about transactions that are tied to the transaction itself not to the whole system so you can, for example, ask the system to only execute a payment to a participant when certain other conditions have been met.
+Using smart contracts, blockchains can also set rules about transactions that are tied to the transaction itself, not to the whole system.
+This means you can, for example, ask the system to only execute a payment to a participant when certain other conditions have been met.

 There are also other types of distributed ledgers that can be implemented without blockchain.
 New types of distributed systems like IOTA or hashgraph have some similar properties to public blockchains but are based on a different type of technology called a DAG (directed acyclic graph).
 One of the main differences is that these systems work much more quickly than current blockchains and can be scaled faster.

-The future of blockchain may depend on successful pilots and on the ability to convince decision makers to invest in implementing both a technological and, perhaps more importantly, a fundamental cultural change in the way the public sector is organised.
+The future of blockchain may depend on successful pilots and the ability to convince decision-makers to invest in implementing both a technological and, perhaps more importantly, a fundamental cultural change in the way the public sector is organised.

 If blockchain pilots prove their worth on a smaller scale, then I think the public sector will embrace it more widely and the longer-term benefits to taxpayers and users of government services could be enormous.